 Our main results are presented in Table 2.
 In column 1, we present a minimal model that includes only our main variable of interest, Mayor's Margin of Victory, along with the cubic time polynomial and time dummies.
 The coefficient (displayed as an average marginal effect) is statistically significant and negative, indicating that elections are less likely to be cancelled when mayors' won office by large margins.
 In column 2, we add some basic controls to the model.
 The coefficient on Mayor's Margin of Victory changes very little, remaining negative and significant.
 Figure 4 shows how the predicted probability of election cancellation changes across values of Mayor's Margin of Victory, while holding other covariates at their mean values.
-When the mayor won his election by 75 percentage points (the 90th percentile in the data), the probability that an election will be cancelled in any given year is 0.031.
-But when the mayor won his election by a narrow margin (5 percentage points, the 10th percentile in the data), the probability that direct mayoral elections will be cancelled in any given year more than doubles to 0.075.
+When the mayor won his election by 75 percentage points (the 90th percentile in the data), the probability that an election by a narrow margin (5 percentage points, the 10th percentile in the data), the probability that direct mayoral elections will be cancelled in any given year more than doubles to 0.075.